 During our exploration of the Adirondack region of New York, one of the places that we were most excited to visit was the epic Ausable Chasm in Au Sable NY.
-This natural attraction dubbed the “Grand Canyon of the Adirondacks” is a must for those visiting the region.
-But Ausable Chasm isn’t just for gazing upon.
-There is a lot of things to do in Ausable Chasm, especially for those who love a little adventure!
+This natural attraction dubbed the “Grand Canyon of the Adirondacks” is a must for those exploring Upstate New York.
+But Ausable Chasm isn’t just for gazing upon.; This adventure gorge is packed with incredible scenery, waterfalls, hiking trails, and much, much more.
+There are a lot of things to do in Ausable Chasm, especially for those who love a little adrenaline!

 What is the Ausable Chasm NY?

-Ausable Chasm New York is dubbed the Grand Canyon of the Adirondacks.
-But don’t confuse it with Letchworth State Park, which has been dubbed the Grand Canyon of the East.
-While both are incredible places to visit, they are vastly different experiences.
+Ausable Chasm New York is dubbed “the Grand Canyon of the Adirondacks”.
+But don’t confuse it with Letchworth State Park, which was given the moniker “the Grand Canyon of the East”.
+While both in Upstate New York and both are incredible places to visit, they are vastly different experiences.
 Ausable Chasm was first opened for tours back in 1870.
 This makes Ausable Chasm the oldest continuously operating natural attraction in America!

 The Ausable Chasm itself is a long, narrow sandstone gorge that stretches for two miles (3.2 km).
 The gorge has been carved from the sandstone by a mixture of the power of the Ausable River and theorized tectonic activity over the past 15,000 years.
 The accessibility and beauty of Ausable Chasm have led it to become one of the most popular tourist attractions in the Adirondacks.

-The attraction itself is a mix of adventure trails, hiking trails, waterfalls, fossils and river rides.
-And this great variety of activities is what attracted us to visit Ausable Chasm NY.
+Ausable Chasm is a mix of adventure trails, hiking trails, waterfalls, fossils, and river rides.
+And this great variety of activities is what attracted us to explore and see the area around Ausable Chasm NY.

 How to Get to Ausable Chasm New York

-Ausable Chasm is in Au Sable NY just outside of the town of Keeseville, New York which is in the Adirondack region of Upstate New York.
+Ausable Chasm is along the Essex County and Clinton County border along the Ausable River just outside of the town of Keeseville, New York, which is in the Adirondack region of Upstate New York.
 From New York City, it is a five-hour drive north on I-87.
 From Canada, Ausable Chasm is an easy two-hour drive from Montreal.
 Although it is a seven-hour drive from Toronto, we definitely think it is worth it, especially as part of a road trip through the Adirondacks.